Working with Actors

 • No earlier than 5:00 am.

-• No later than 10:00 pm on the evening preceding school day.
+• No later than 10:00 pm on the evening preceding the school day.

 • No later than 12:30 am on an evening preceding a non-school day.

-• Permits for Students can be obtained at:
+Permits for students to work with minors can be obtained at:

 State Law